Fundraising booths are elemental in fundraising; and there are plenty of opportunities to set up a fundraising booth of any kind.

 * Folding tables and chairs if not provided

-* Canopy, sun umbrellas, partition to neighboring booth
+* Canopy, sun umbrellas, partition to a neighboring booth

 * Paper/plastic bags